10/02/09

 Sir William Nicholson was a British artist who worked in both oil paint and graphic woodcuts.
 He was known for his minimal landscapes, influenced by the compositional and tonal qualities found in the canvases by Whistler.
 Throughout his career Sir Nicholson revisited the subject of mushrooms and often painted his still lifes in a small scale and in a quick, sketch-like manner.
-During the later part of his life, Sir Nicholson only painted what amused him – his delight in the delicate gills under the cap of the mushroom is evident through the skillful articulation of the texture.
+During the later part of his life, Sir Nicholson only painted what amused him – the skilful articulation of the delicate gills under the cap of the mushroom demonstrates his delight in the fungi.

 Bread pudding is traditionally a sweet dessert made by soaking bread in a custard-like mixture and then baking it.
 The pudding is often accompanied by a sauce – rum, whiskey, and caramel sauce are among the most common.
 The dish is believed to have originated from frugal cooks looking for a way to use stale bread and in the 13th century it was known as the ‘Poor Man’s Pudding’.
 The British custom of serving it at Christmas dates back to the Victorian times although the dessert is commonly associated with childhood and school lunches.